cardboard-iguana/cardboard-iguana.com/log/2021-11-02-tryhackme-complete-beginner.md

 ### NFS

 Files created on NFS shares inherit the *remote* UID.
-By default, NFS enables “root squashing”, which maps UID 0 to the `nobody` user.
+By default, NFS enables "root squashing", which maps UID 0 to the `nobody` user.

 Root squashing can be *disabled* in /etc/exports with the `no_root_squash` flag.